-Situated on the banks of the Blackwood River and nestled in the Blackwood River Valley, Nannup has been perfectly preserved as a historic and character-filled timber town from the early 1900s.
+Situated on the banks of the Blackwood River and nestled in the Southern Forests and Valleys, Nannup has been perfectly preserved as a historic and character-filled timber town from the early 1900s.
 As a result, it was chosen as a film location in the 1970s-inspired surf movie Drift.
 Bullnose verandas, weatherboard shop fronts and colourful flower boxes all enhance the delightful appeal of the town and keep it in character, surrounded by trees it exudes peace and calm.
 A walk along Nannup’s main street will take you past tearooms and gift stores full of local wares.

 Nannup is a place to relax and recharge, get close to nature, discover our heritage or have an adventure.
 A hub of productivity and creativity with farms producing award-winning food and wine and artisans making furniture, arts and crafts.
 You will be welcomed by passionate and friendly locals.

 Make sure you spend some time in Nannup to experience all it has to offer.
 Download the Experience Nannup app – your guide to Nannup and surrounds.